 At the moment, women who have serious mental health needs following the birth of their baby are cared for in one of two ways.
 They are supported outside the county in a specialist Mother and Baby Unit (MBU) or would be admitted to a general adult psychiatric ward, but would have to be separated from their new born child.
 The nearest unit where women from Lancashire can be cared for with their baby is in Wythenshawe, Manchester.

 A new MBU in Cumbria and Lancashire means that we can provide the support and treatment that mums need, in an accessible central location, and that they can continue to be with their babies.
 This is a huge step forward for everyone involved in perinatal mental health across Cumbria and Lancashire.

+The following pictures are concept designs for the unit.
+You can contact us on firstname.lastname@example.org to let us know what you think.
 We will be posting regular updates on this page about the progress of our plans and how you can be involved, so please bookmark the page and keep checking in.

 We have also set up a closed Facebook group where you can share your experiences and where we can encourage discussions about our plans for the unit.
 If you would like to join the group, please email your details to email@example.com